 - Nerve Damage.
 Nerve damage from a sudden trauma like falling down the stairs can be much subtler to diagnose than a broken bone.
 Still, the effects of nerve trauma can be devastating.
 People with this type of injury can have pain, numbness, tingling, burning, crushing headaches, reduced motor function, unusual clumsiness, and more.
 Nerve damage can be difficult to treat and long rehabilitation periods are often involved.

 - Whiplash.
 Whiplash, also referred to as a neck strain or a neck sprain, is a neck injury due to forceful, rapid back-and-forth movement.
 With a fall being unexpected, much like a rear end collision in a car accident, your neck can easily be jolted in a forward and backward motion resulting in this type of injury.
 While often thought of as a soft-tissue injury, be aware that this type of injury could impact ligaments and nerves resulting in longer lasting discomfort.

 The National Safety Council recommends that regular inspections be performed on stairways to prevent unnecessary injuries.
 In public places such as restaurants and retail stores, this is the responsibility of property owners.
 At work, it is the responsibility of your employer.
 Additionally, the NSC recommends preemptive safety measures such as handrails, stair treads, and adequate lighting.

-At USClaims, we offer pre-settlement funding, which is also known as a cash advance on pending lawsuit to provide you with financial support while you wait for your case to settle in court.
+At USClaims, we offer pre-settlement funding, which is also known as a cash advance on pending a lawsuit to provide you with financial support while you wait for your case to settle or resolve in court.
 If a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.